kumbulanit/t-sql/tech company/untitled/Module 8/Lesson3_Using_Logical_Functions.md

             WHEN e.BaseSalary >= 50000 THEN 4
             ELSE 5
         END,
-        'Executive Tier - Up to 50% of salary', 'Senior Tier - Up to 25% of salary', 'Professional Tier - Up to 15% of salary', 'Standard Tier - Up to 10% of salary',
-        'Entry Tier - Up to 5% of salary'
+        'Executive Tier - Up to 50% of BaseSalary', 'Senior Tier - Up to 25% of BaseSalary', 'Professional Tier - Up to 15% of BaseSalary', 'Standard Tier - Up to 10% of BaseSalary', 'Entry Tier - Up to 5% of BaseSalary'
     ) AS BonusTier

 FROM Employees e